jmp0x7c00/STELLA/README.md

 # Mind Your Enclave Pointers!
 Detecting Privacy Leakage for SGX Applications via Sparse Taint Analysis
 Our paper is the first to reveal a pointer misuse problem in SGX software that leads to privacy leakage, and we summarize five pointer-misuse patterns:
-* write private data to OCALL out pointer
+* write private data to OCALL out pointers
-* write private data to OCALL in pointer
+* write private data to OCALL in pointers
-* write private data to ECALL user_check pointer
+* write private data to ECALL user_check pointers
-* write private data to OCALL return pointer
+* write private data to OCALL return pointers
-* write private data to Null pointer
+* write private data to Null pointers

 We have implemented a prototype to detect enclave leakage bugs related to these patterns.
 ## Prerequisites